Dynamic Cheap Talk without Feedback: Omitted Proofs

-The receiver part follows as in Proposition~\ref{prop:necessary}.
+The receiver’s equilibrium condition follows as in \Cref{prop:necessary}.
 Since continuation payoffs do not depend on the receiver's current action, a myopic best response is optimal.
-Hence, for every $\eta>0$, the discounted weight of periods in which the receiver’s payoff is more than $\eta$ below the payoff from a myopic best response is bounded by $\epsilon/\eta$, and thus vanishes as $\epsilon \to 0$.
+Hence, for every $\eta>0$, the discounted weight of periods in which the receiver's payoff is more than $\eta$ below the payoff from a myopic best response is bounded by $\epsilon/\eta$, and thus vanishes as $\epsilon\to0$.

-Consider the sender's deviations.
-At any history \(h_n=(m_1,\ldots,m_{n-1})\), the sender's strategy induces a marginal distribution \(\lambda_{h_n} \in \Delta(M)\) over messages.
-Since the state process is i.i.d., the receiver's belief before observing the message is always equal to the prior \(\mu\).

-Consider the deviation \(\sigma'\), where at any history \(h_n\), if there exists a profitable deviation in \(\Sigma(\mu,\lambda_{h_n})\), the sender switches to one that achieves the highest profit, and otherwise follows \(\sigma^*\).
-Since the alternative deviation belongs to \(\Sigma(\mu,\lambda_{h_n})\), it preserves the conditional distribution of the current message given \(h_n\).
-Hence, applied history by history, \(\sigma'\) leaves the law of messages unchanged and is therefore undetectable.
+We now consider the sender's incentive constraint.
+Suppose that at history $h_n$ there exists a feasible one-shot deviation in $\Sigma(\mu,\lambda_{h_n})$ that improves the sender's current payoff by at least $\eta$.
+Such a deviation preserves the conditional distribution of the current message given $h_n$.
+Hence, applied history by history, it leaves the law of messages unchanged and is therefore undetectable.
 Moreover, by the i.i.d.\ assumption, the deviation does not affect continuation payoffs, since future states are independent of the current state.